-In this article, we'll discuss why developmental milestones matter and give you some tips on how to help your child achieve milestones.
+In this article, we'll discuss why developmental milestones matter, the dangers of "if your doctor isn’t worried, neither should you" and "let's wait and see" approaches, and give you some tips on how to help your child achieve milestones.

 In this article: